Chongqing North Station North Square station

-Chongqing North Station North Square (重庆北站北广场 (重慶北站北廣場, Chóngqìng Běizhàn Běiguǎngchǎng)) is an interchange station on Line 4 and Line 10 of Chongqing Rail Transit.
-Located in Chongqing's Yubei District, it serves the nearby Chongqing North railway station.
+Chongqing North Station North Square (重庆北站北广场) is an interchange station on Line 4 and Line 10 of Chongqing Rail Transit.
+Located in Chongqing's Liangjiang New Area, it serves the nearby Chongqing North railway station.

-It opened on December 28, 2017 with the opening of the first phase of Line 10.
+It opened on December 28, 2017, with the opening of the first phase of Line 10.
 On December 28, 2018, it became an interchange station with the opening of Line 4.